surge-synthesizer/shortcircuit-xt/doc/Sprints.md

+## Day 40 (2023-03-31)

+Again a slow dev day.
+Added FLAC support; added a single function to push an error to the client.
+Make it show an error albeit a so so one when a sample doesnt load.

 ## Day 39 (2023-03-30)

 Not much dev today.
 Screw around with SFZ some.
 Write a complete SFZ parser using pegtl and test it.